Austrosticta frater

 commonly known as an eastern pondsitter.

 It has been recorded only from northern Queensland, Australia, where it inhabits ponds and possibly streams.

 Austrosticta frater is a medium-sized damselfly, dull grey-brown in colour with pale markings.

+Etymology

+The genus name Austrosticta combines the prefix austro- (from Latin auster, meaning "south wind", hence "southern") with -sticta, from Greek στικτός (stiktos, "spotted" or "tattooed").

+The species name frater is Latin for "brother", corresponding to sorer, Latin for "sister".